 Most Music Activities groups do not have auditions!
 To play in the band, jazz band, orchestra, women's choir (Voices), men's choir (Singers), Gospel Choir, or many other groups, just come to a rehearsal!
 See the 'Rehearsals' box below.

-Auditions for all Auditioned Dance Groups and Spring Shows have already taken place.
+Auditions for all Auditioned Dance Groups, Spring Shows, & VSMT Cabaret have already taken place.

 Join one of our performing groups!
 Stop by a rehearsal!